oobabooga/text-generation-webui/Custom-chat-characters.md

 #### How do I add a profile picture for my character?

-You have two options:

-* Put an image with the same name as your character's yaml file into the `characters` folder.
+Put an image with the same name as your character's yaml file into the `characters` folder.
 For example, if your bot is `Character.yaml`, add `Character.jpg` or `Character.png` to the folder.
-* Put an image called `img_bot.jpg` or `img_bot.png` into the `text-generation-webui` folder.
-This image will be used as the profile picture for any bots that don't have one.

-#### How do I add a profile picture for myself?

-Put an image called `img_me.jpg` or `img_me.png` into the `text-generation-webui` folder.

 #### Is the chat history truncated in the prompt?